The Challenges of Going Through Life “Super Morbidly Obese”

 She’s a woman who, to use her term, is “super morbidly obese” and lives in an “unruly body.”
 She’s gone through life with these labels given to her by physicians, culture and nearly everyone around her.

 She speaks with a level of authenticity and honesty that is rare.
 She speaks about her own experience in a way that truly helps one understand how very difficult it is to be significantly overweight, bringing about personal and social pain, and implications of how one reads her life.

 This topic is, of course, important in our field, as binge eating disorder is the most common of all the eating disorders and, often, the least discussed in studies.

-We know, however, that a significant portion of people who are obese have a binge eating disorder.
+We know, however, that a significant portion of people in higher-weight bodies have a binge eating disorder.
 We also know that this group presents late to treatment, and often carries significant emotional issues that are related to their binge eating disorder.
 In addition, we know binge eating disorder can be treated through cognitive behavioral therapy.